Collection: Jesus Christ: Liberator

 And yet, the Jesus whom Boff portrays throughout his book is one who was and always will be rejected by those who live in the past.
 His life and work speak most poignantly to those who are open to the in breaking of a new future and yearn most passionately for it.

-—Excerpts from “Jesus Christ Liberator: A Critical Christology for Our Time" by Leonardo Boff
+"Excerpts from "Jesus Christ Liberator: A Critical Christology for Our Time" by Leonardo Boff